ariary/shuid/TRICK.md

 ## The trick

-`BINFMT` module allows us to define a new type of binary type for the device.
+`BINFMT` module allows us to define a new type of binary for the kernel.
 For that we have to specify an **interpreter** that will be automatically called to treat the new binary type when it is executed.

 For example it is possible to execute python script as follow if we register `*.py` with the interpreter `/usr/bin/python`:
 ```shell